andrewgarrison/atgarrison.com/site/content/about.md

 # About Me

-I'm currently a Sophomore in College at the <a href="//www.unomaha.edu/" title="www.unomaha.edu">University of Nebraska Omaha</a> and a System Application Developer Intern at <a href="//www.gallup.com/home.aspx" title="www.gallup.com">Gallup</a>.
+I'm currently a Junior in College at the <a href="//www.unomaha.edu/" title="www.unomaha.edu">University of Nebraska Omaha</a> and a System Application Developer Intern at <a href="//www.gallup.com/home.aspx" title="www.gallup.com">Gallup</a>.
 I love everything UX related and have a heavy interest in Marketing - which is what I am studying in school.
-When I'm not at school or behind the computer, I enjoy traveling and documenting experiences with my camera.
+When I'm not at school or behind the computer, I enjoy traveling and documenting my experiences with my camera.

 # My Workspace

 ![Workspace](/img/workspace.jpg "Andrew's Desk and Computer")

 This is where I hide away to work on new creative projects and watch the usual Netflix show.
-I work on a 27" 2017 iMac.
-It's the base model with 1TB of internal storage, a 5k display, and 16GB of RAM.
+When it comes to computers, my weapon of choice is a 27" 2017 iMac.